 MADD Canada has restructured our bursary program to have more meaningful impact on students’ lives.
 Beginning in 2016, one(1) bursary of $8,000 will be awarded to the applicant with the highest score in honour of Louise Joanne Twerdy (see further details below).
 Additional bursaries in the amount of $4,000 will also be available. $2,000 bursaries will no longer be available.
 Winning applicants may not reapply in subsequent years.

-Criteria: MADD Canada’s Bursary Program is open to applicants who have themselves been severely injured or who have had a parent (or legal guardian) or sibling killed or severely injured as a result of an impaired driving crash and who are enrolled in a full-time, ministry-approved, post-secondary educational program.
+Criteria: MADD Canada’s Bursary Program is open to Canadian citizens who have themselves been severely injured or who have had a parent (or legal guardian) or sibling killed or severely injured as a result of an impaired driving crash and who are enrolled in a full-time, ministry-approved, post-secondary educational program.
 Injuries must be catastrophic or severe and have had a significant impact on the applicants’ lives.
 Proof of injury and relation to impaired driving will be required.

 The Louise Joanne Twerdy Leadership Bursary $8,000